 God does not want us to think “Vengeance is for me, I deserve to be treated better.”
 Jesus was not literally talking about offering your “other nose” to be hit or to go about naked.
 He is not encouraging us to deprive our families of home, food and money.
 His target was the cold hearted and selfish.
 He was talking about yielding yourself, your rights, and your heart to another.

-One of the great marks of mature Christians is their love from the heart, with their money, for the widows, orphans, those in distress, strangers and prisoners (James 1:27; 1 Tim.
-6:17-18; Heb.
-13:1-2).
+One of the great marks of mature Christians is their love from the heart, with their money, for the widows, orphans, those in distress, strangers and prisoners (James 1:27; 1 Timothy 6:17-18; Hebrews 13:1-2).
 When was the last time you helped your neighbor or defended someone who was being slandered?
-Jesus wants us to sacrificially reach out to others, to Christians (Gal.
-6:10) and to evil men in love through the power of the Holy Spirit.
+Jesus wants us to sacrificially reach out to others, to Christians (Galatians 6:10) and to evil men in love through the power of the Holy Spirit.